FLIHABI/documentations/VM/bytecode_specs.rst

 - 0x21 restore+    <function id>[2]

 TODO:
-save and restore with function is from register
+save and restore with function id from register

 ======================
 Arithmetic and bitwise